Welcome to Week 13!

 2. Homework (3 Points)

 Create a plot of the top 15 words found in the Colorado Flood tweet word counts for September 2013.
-This is what we did together in class.
+This is what you did together in class.
 Submit your plot as an

 .Rmdfile containing the code to D2L.
 Use this lesson to help you complete the assignment